Resources

 How much Cumin should I use?

 When using Cumin, it's best to start with a smaller amount and add more to taste.
 Generally, about one teaspoon of Ground Cumin is enough for a dish that serves four people.
-For heavily spiced dishes, you may consider using two teaspoons of CMN.
+For heavily spiced dishes, you may consider using two teaspoons of Cumin.

 Who should not take Cumin?